 How does incident alert management work?

-Incident alert management system - step-by-step
+Step-by-Step - Incident alert management system

-1 - The incident occurs - OnPage integrations
+1 - Incident occurs - Integrations

-2 - Organize the team - On-call scheduler
+2 - Organize teams - On-call scheduler

-3 - Automate the alerting process - Escalation policy
+3 - Automate notifications - Escalation policy

 The OnPage app goes way beyond pager functionality.
 Teams have the ability to send and receive messages which include images and voice attachments to add detail and the entire message is completely secure.